TuringDisciple/turingdisciple.github.io/about.md

 ---

 ### About
-I'm a Software Engineer with an interest in compilers, programming language theory and design, and functional programming.
+I'm a Software Engineer with an interest in mathematics, programming language theory and design, and functional programming.

 My github can be found [here](https://www.github.com/nasherm).